benjamin-w-campbell/fergm/cran-comments.md

 ## R CMD check results
-0 errors | 0 warnings | 1 notes
+0 errors | 0 warnings | 4 notes

 ### Notes
-This check includes one note refers to the maintainer to ensure that the person submitting the package is the maintainer.
+The first note refers to the maintainer to ensure that the person submitting the package is the maintainer.

+The second includes a note that the installed size is 5.8Mb.
+This is due to saving three objects necessary to execute examples as to comply with prior requests.

+The third and fourth are runtime notes for 2 examples between 10 and 20 seconds.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.